We are not as rational as we like to think.

 70% of all strategic initiatives fail.

-Managers are keenly aware of the poor track record among strategic initiatives, where McKinsey research shows a 70% failure rate.
-What often gets missed in this connection is the strong correlation with decision biases – and therefore more importantly how to improve the strategy process.
+Instead most of decisions are flawed and managers are keenly aware of the poor track record among strategic initiatives, where McKinsey research shows a 70% failure rate.
+What often gets missed is the connection with decision biases – and therefore more importantly how to improve the strategy process.